Trade Advice Document

 RIGHT TO REPEAT PERFORMANCE

-Where a service is not carried out with reasonable care and skill or where a trader fails to provide a service in line with information they gave you beforehand, then they must perform the service again so that it 'conforms with the contract' (is completed as the contract states it should be).
+If a service is not carried out with reasonable care and skill, or a trader fails to provide a service in line with information they gave you beforehand, then they must perform the service again so that it 'conforms with the contract' (is completed as the contract states that it should be).
 You are entitled to have this repeat performance carried out within a reasonable time, without significant inconvenience and at no cost to you.
 'Reasonable time' and 'significant inconvenience' will depend on the facts of each contract.
 You cannot insist that a trader performs the service again if it is impossible, but you have another legal remedy (the right to a price reduction) that you can use instead.

 RIGHT TO A PRICE REDUCTION

-If repeat performance of a service is impossible or it cannot be carried out within a reasonable time or without causing you significant inconvenience, then you are entitled to a price reduction.
+If repeat performance of a service is impossible, or it cannot be carried out within a reasonable time or without causing you significant inconvenience, then you are entitled to a price reduction.
 This can be as much as a full refund - for example, where you have had no benefit from the service and it will need to be started again.
 A price reduction can be calculated by comparing the difference between the contract price and the value of the service actually performed.
-For example, if you contracted a jeweller to repair several pieces of jewellery and some pieces were repaired satisfactorily but some were not repaired at all because the jeweller's specialist tools were faulty, then the contract price would be reduced.
+For example, if you contracted a jeweller to repair several pieces of jewellery and some pieces were repaired satisfactorily, but some were not repaired at all because the jeweller's specialist tools were faulty, then the contract price would be reduced.
 You would only be required to pay for the jewellery repairs that were actually completed.

 You are also entitled to a price reduction if the service is not carried out within a reasonable time and where the trader is in breach of their obligations relating to information they gave you that is deemed to be part of the contract.